lukaszzychal/mcp-doc-generator/docs/CURSOR_NPX_SETUP.md

 2. Go to **Settings** (or press `Cmd+,` on macOS / `Ctrl+,` on Windows/Linux)
 3. Navigate to **Features** → **Model Context Protocol** (or search for "MCP")

-### Step 2: Add MCP Server Configuration
+### Step 2: Choose Installation Method

-Add the following configuration to your Cursor MCP settings:
+Choose one of the following installation methods:

+## Method 1: npx Installation (Recommended for Quick Setup)

+### npx Configuration Options

 #### Option 1: Latest version from branch